-High Energy Astrophysics addresses among the most extreme phenomena in the Universe.
-Plasma with temperatures up to billions of degrees, and the interaction of highly energetic electrons with magnetic and photon fields generates high energy radiation in the X-rays and Gamma-rays.
-Studying cosmic objects in these wavebands gives insights into physical processes that often cannot be achieved when observing in other wavelength regimes.
+High Energy Astrophysics addresses among the most extreme processes and regions in the Universe.
+Plasma with temperatures up to billions of degrees, and the interaction of highly energetic electrons with magnetic and photon fields generates high energy radiation in the X-rays and gamma rays.
+Studying cosmic objects in these wavebands gives insights into physical processes that often cannot be achieved when observing in other wave bands.

-The High Energy Astrophysics group at MPE, comprising about 80 members, has its major scientific emphasis on the study of these processes, mostly via X-ray and Gamma-ray observations, but also extending to other wavebands.
-Our main astrophysical themes are: 1) Physical processes including strong gravity around black holes and other compact objects; 2) The cosmic history of black hole growth and its relationship to galaxy evolution; 3) Large scale structure and cosmology, as probed by hot gas in clusters and groups of galaxies; 4) the physical nature and cosmological implications of Gamma-Ray Bursts.
+The High Energy Astrophysics group at MPE, comprising about 80 members, has its major scientific emphasis on the study of these processes, mostly via X-ray observations, but also extending to other wavebands.
+Our main astrophysical themes are: 1) Investigating physical processes including strong gravity around black holes and other compact objects; 2.)
+The cosmic history of black hole growth and its relationship to galaxy evolution; 3) Large scale structure, as probed hot gas in clusters and groups of galaxies, and the related cosmological implications; 4) gamma-ray bursts.

 MPE Optical and Interpretative Astronomy &